List of Katy Perry records and achievements: Billboard Greatest of All Time

-Nielsen Music
+Nielsen SoundScan

 Perry has achieved various records and achievements during the Nielsen SoundScan era.
 Prism debuted with 286,000 copies sold and acquired the largest first-week sales by a female artist in 2013, surpassing the 270,000 sales of Miley Cyrus' Bangerz.
 However, this feat was surpassed by Beyoncé's self-titled album, when it sold 617,000 copies that December.
 At the time of its release, Prism had the second-highest first-week sales of the year for a pop record behind Daft Punk's Random Access Memories (339,000 sales) and marked Perry's highest first-week sales.
 The album also had the highest opening week sales for a female pop artist since Madonna's 2012 album MDNA sold 359,000 copies in its first week.
 In 2014, Prism was the eighth best-selling album during the first half of the year with sales of 453,000 according to Nielsen SoundScan.
 Perry and Pharrell Williams were the only artists with an album and a single on the mid-year best-selling lists.

 During its first week on sale in 2013, "Roar" sold 557,000 digital downloads, earning Perry the sixth all-time highest single-week sales at that time and also her biggest digital song sales week ever, breaking her previous record held by "Firework", which sold 509,000 digital copies for the week ending January 8, 2011.
 It was the biggest first-week single sales for a Capitol Records artist, and the third-biggest debut for a digital song at that time.